K7ABD/anytone-config-builder/documentation/getting-started.md

 * [Digital-Repeaters.csv](examples/Digital-Repeaters.csv)
 * [TalkGroups.csv](examples/TalkGroups.csv)

+Note, the above are meant to be examples; they're specific to the Pacific Northwest area and they're a bit out of date.
+If you're in the PNW, check out the latest community-managed files on the [PNW Digital's Groups.io site](https://dmr.groups.io/g/PNW-CPS-Programming-Codeplugs/files/Codeplugs/Anytone/ACB/PNW-Community).

 ## Step 2: Upload them to the Tool
 Go to the Anytone Config Builder tool, [here](./).
 Then choose the 4 files you downloaded above and click "Upload"